Sigma117/Duck_Lane_Detection/README.md

 # Description (dataset)

 This dataset contains 7820 image for lane detection and 782 frames of them are labeled, created from 391 continuous driving scenario videos.
-The size of images in this dataset is 256*128 RGB and the labeled images is 256*128 Gray Scale.
+The size of images in this dataset is 256 x 128 RGB and the labeled images is 256 x 128 Gray Scale.

+the whole data set was created starting from the videos taken from the site http://ipfs.duckietown.org:8080/ipfs/QmUbtwQ3QZKmmz5qTjKM3z8LJjsrKBWLUnnzoE5L4M7y7J/logs/gallery.html